Lucyjpjones/wean-cuisine/README.md

 **A recipe site that allows users to connect, explore and share their own weaning recipes.**

-The project focuses on the concept of <u>CRUD</u>:
-- Create
-- Read
-- update
-- Delete

 This app was built using [GitHub Pages](https://pages.github.com/) and [Heroku](https://www.heroku.com/)

 [View here](https://lucyjpjones.github.io/wean-cuisine/)